Google 4.6 ★★★★★

 Q5: Should I purchase Park Hopper tickets for a three-day trip?

 Park Hopper adds flexibility and allows you to revisit favorite attractions or catch experiences you missed earlier.
 For a three-day trip, the additional cost might be worth it if you want maximum flexibility, especially since you can park hop after 2 PM each day.
+Browse DVC resale listings if you're considering purchasing points for future trips, or compare resort prices to find the best value.

 Ready to browse DVC resale contracts?